Enable data sharing for Desktop Analytics

 The following articles are also good resources for better understanding Windows diagnostic data levels:

-At the Enhanced (Limited) level, when each client does the initial full scan, it sends approximately 2 MB of data to the Microsoft cloud.
+Clients configured to Limit Enhanced diagnostic data will send approximately 2 MB of data to the Microsoft cloud on the initial full scan.
 The daily delta varies between 250-400 KB per day.

 The daily delta scan happens at 3:00 AM (device local time).
 Some events are sent at the first available time throughout the day.
 These times aren't configurable.